Keyboard rebindings with AutoHotKey

 NumPad

 This was actually the instigator of the whole thing.
-I work on a laptop every way, and the external keyboard that I have is also very laptop-like.
+I work on a laptop every day, and the external keyboard that I use (a Logitech K580) is also very laptop-like.
 It has a numpad, but the arrow keys are small, and tucked under the right Shift key.

 The way I normally use the numpad is as the alternate function, with NumLock off, as the arrow keys and Home/End/PgUp/PgDn.
 However, sometimes I do need to type out numbers in sequence, and I miss having a dedicated numpad.